List of iCarly characters: Students

 Missy Robinson (Haley Ramm) was Carly's best friend, because both of their fathers were stationed at the same naval base at Seal Beach when they were seven, before Carly met Sam.
+She attempts to get Sam out of Carly's life so she can be her only best friend, but is unsuccessful.

 Valerie (Carly Bondar) was Freddie's girlfriend in "iWill Date Freddie" but was actually using him as help in creating her own webshow so that it could overshadow iCarly.

 Jeremy (Nathan Pearson) is a sickly boy who is known as "Germy" because he has been constantly sneezing and coughing since first grade.
-Like Freddie, he is also fascinated with electronics, and was the tech-producer and cameraman for iCarly.
+Like Freddie, he is also fascinated with electronics, and tech equipment.
+He appears only in the first season of the original series.

-Wendy (Mary Ann Springer) is one of Carly and the gang's friends on the show.
+Wendy (Mary Ann Springer) is a close friend of the iCarly gang.
+She appears only in the first two seasons of the original series.

 Wesley (Colin Spencer [Season 1], Victor Kelso [Season 7]) is one of Freddie's friends.
+He is a beatboxer.
+Wesley beatboxes so often that he is hardly ever seen speaking.
+His beatboxing has annoyed other characters (like Carly, Sam, and Mr. Howard) multiple times.

 Ripoff Rodney (Christopher David III) is a student at Ridgeway who sells random items at high prices.

 Duke Lubberman (Doug Brochu) is an aggressive student in Ridgeway who likes to wrestle.

 Jocelyn (Cynthia Dallas) is a rude senior who appears in "iMake Sam Girlier".
+She is a bully in Ridgeway.
+She bullies Sam in "iMake Sam Girlier," and she tests her patience during her attempt to be more ladylike.

-Jonah (Aaron Albert) was Sam's boyfriend in "iHate Sam's Boyfriend".
+Jonah (Aaron Albert) is Sam's boyfriend in "iHate Sam's Boyfriend".
+He is Freddie's friend, and Freddie first introduces him to Sam.
+Carly,Freddie, and Spencer later find him annoying due to his interruptions of their webshow rehearsals and Spencer's claymation movie.
+Jonah is a bully, as he once talks about giving a nerd a wedgie.
+He is a cheater as well, as he attempts to be unfaithful during his relationship with Sam.